eighteyes/node-restish/README.md

-# Resty
+# Restish

-Resty makes a server to send mock JSON objects to requests when building out the front end of your web service.
+Restish makes a server to send mock JSON objects to requests when building out the front end of your web service.

 It's more of a prototyping tool then something to be used in production.

 ## Usage

 ````
-var resty = require('resty');
+var restish = require('restish');

 options = {
   port : 8000,